azdavis/dotfiles/readme.md

-# config
+# dotfiles

-a potpourri of macOS config files
+a potpourri of macOS dotfiles

 ## setup